pens/rgb.sh/_posts/2023-07-23-eigenapes.md

 From the input dataset of 10000 monkey pics, we are able to mostly describe them at around 400 eigenfaces / singular values.
 Intuitively, this makes sense because most (all?) apes are just permutations of a smaller set of features (e.g. smiling or not, type of shirt).

-{% include image.html alt="Singular Values" src="sing_values.png" cap="Here we can see that the singular values drop off in strength very quickly (left) and that conversely they stop contributing much to the cumulative sum (right)." %}
+{% include img alt="Singular Values" src="sing_values.png" cap="Here we can see that the singular values drop off in strength very quickly (left) and that conversely they stop contributing much to the cumulative sum (right)." %}

 ## Making the NFTs